Suleiman I of Persia: Background

 A contemporary portrait of a young Shah Suleiman I. Isfahan, circa 1660-1680.
 Louvre Museum.

 Suleiman's father, Abbas II, was the seventh Shah of Safavid Iran.
 In 1649, Abbas led an army to retake Kandahar, a bone of contention between the Safavid and the Mughal Empire originating back to Tahmasp I's reign.
 The war, though successful, was one of the reasons for an economic decline later in his reign which plagued the Safavid Empire until its dissolution.
 After the war for Kandahar, the Safavid army during Abbas' reign undertook two further military campaigns in the Caucasus: one in 1651 to destroy the Russian fortress on the Iranian side of the Terek River (which the Safavids considered as part of their realm), and one in 1659 to suppress the Georgian rebellion.
 The rest of Abbas' reign lacked any further rebellions and was relatively peaceful.
 A consequence of this peace was the decline of the army, which started during his reign and saw its peak in the reign of his successors.

 Abbas' relations with the Uzbeks were peaceful.
 He made arrangements with Uzbeks of Bukhara under which they agreed to stop raiding into Iranian territory.
 Relations with the Ottoman Empire were likewise peaceful, despite tensions during Abbas' reign in Transcaucasia, where the risk of war was so acute that the governor of the Turkish border provinces had evacuated the civilian population in expectation of an Iranian attack, and in Basra, where the shah's aid had been sought to settle a struggle for the succession.

 The Farangi-sazi style blossomed under Abbas' patronage who supported two prominent painters of this style, Mohammad Zaman and Aliquli Jabbadar.
 He was a tolerant monarch.
-He e frequently attended Armenian church services and ceremonies, and gave permission for the Jesuits to establish a mission in Isfahan in 1653.
+He frequently attended Armenian church services and ceremonies, and gave permission for the Jesuits to establish a mission in Isfahan in 1653.
 Although at various times between 1645 and 1654, the Safavid authorities forced the Iranian Jews to convert to Islam, there is no evidence to support that Abbas himself set them in motion.